jasonbayton/11ty/_src/blog/2023/11/mute-channel-here-slack.md

 ![](https://cdn.bayton.org/uploads/2023/2023-11-14_12.44.58.gif)

 Finally, if the thought of going through each channel and setting this is too burdensome (I don't blame you), reach out to your workspace admin to request these are restricted across the Slack community as a whole.

+But what about turning the tags off all together?
+If you're on the right plan and you're a channel manager, admin, or owner, you can (and should!).
+[Here's the KB doc](https://slack.com/intl/en-gb/help/articles/360004635551-Manage-channel-posting-permissions-#business+-and-enterprise-grid-subscriptions-2).